ElizabethHarmon/UbuntuProAudio/README.md

-# A Pro Audio Tuning Guide for Ubuntu (and other Ubuntu-based or Debian-based distros)
+# A Pro Audio Tuning Guide for Ubuntu (and other Ubuntu/Debian-based distros)
 [![Discord](https://img.shields.io/discord/985310454266081280.svg?label=Discord&logo=discord&logoColor=ffffff&color=7389D8&labelColor=6A7EC2)](https://discord.gg/GYeBgF7Em9)

 Following this guide will hopefully allow you to get the best possible performance on Linux for professional audio needs.
 Even though these steps are well-tested, it is wise to research what each step accomplishes and why (the search engine is your friend :P ).